bahmutov/ggit/README.md

 {
     diff: 'A' // or C, M, D
-    name: 'src/something.js' // relative to the repo root }
+    name: 'src/something.js' // relative to the repo root
+    filename: 'full path',
+    before: 'file contents', // if available (for example M, D)
+    after: 'file contents' // if available (for A, M) }
 ```

-This is a wrapper around command `git diff --name-status --diff-filter=ACMD`
+This is a wrapper around command `git diff --name-status --diff-filter=ACMD`.